Coronavirus Sparks New Interest In Using Ultraviolet Light To Disinfect Indoor Air

 One of the most alarming examples, cited by the group, was a study of a restaurant in China at which some diners seated apart contracted the virus despite never coming into close contact.
 Another piece of evidence came from a March 10 choir practice in Mount Vernon, Wash., after which the majority of singers contracted the coronavirus, even though they took some precautions to stay a few feet apart.
 The WHO letter also notes that MERS, another coronavirus that is similar to the novel coronavirus, can spread through aerosols, and "there is every reason to expect that SARS-CoV-2 behaves similarly."

-In a recent publication, Miller and other experts suggest increasing ventilation, using high efficiency particulate air filters and installing upper-room germicidal ultraviolet in poorly ventilated environments where transmission is more likely.
+In a recent publication, Miller and other experts suggest increasing ventilation, using high-efficiency particulate air filters and installing upper-room germicidal ultraviolet in poorly ventilated environments where transmission is more likely.

 "What we really need in an outbreak is to have a lot of outside air that will dilute any airborne concentrations of the virus," Miller explains.
 "You can't necessarily go into buildings and retrofit them with a new ventilation system.
 But you can bring in high-powered air purifiers and hang UV lights."